What is the main source of law authorising this entity form?

 How are the members of the executive body appointed, dismissed and replaced?

-Members of the Board of Directors in the two-tier system are appointed by the Supervisory Board, and members of the Management Board are appointed by the Shareholders’ Meeting.
+Members of the Board of Directors in the one-tier system are appointed and dismissed by the shareholders, and members of the Management Board in the two-tier system are appointed and dismissed by the Supervisory Board.

 Is it possible to appoint corporate directors or must all directors be natural persons?

-Management Board (“uprava” ) may consist of one or more members whereas Board of Directors ( “upravni odbor” ) must have at least three members and the duties may be divided between non-executive and executive directors.
-Only natural persons can be appointed as members of the Management Board and Board of Directors.
+The Management Board (uprava) may consist of one (1) or more members whereas the Board of Directors (upravni odbor) must have at least three (3) members and the duties of which may be divided between non-executive and executive directors.
+Only natural persons can be appointed as members of the Management Board and the Board of Directors.

-Internally, managerial persons (e.g. sales director, marketing director etc.) who will run the daily management in accordance with the decisions, directions, and orders of the executive members may be appointed.
+Internally, those that run the daily management of the company in accordance with the decisions, directions, and orders of the executive members may be appointed.

 Is there a requirement to have non-executive directors?
 How are they appointed, dismissed and replaced?
 Do non-executive directors serve on a separate body (two-tier structure) or can a one-tier board (with executive and non-executives) be appointed, or is some alternate structure used?